Jaguard/time-require/README.md

 ## Usage

-1. Embeded usage, generally as first `require()` call in your main module.
+1. Embedded usage, generally as first `require()` call in your main module.
 ```js
 require("time-require");
 ```